Acknowledgment of Country

 AGS clients

-AGS collects personal information about its clients in the course of providing legal services to its clients.
-For example, the name, position and contact details of client instructing officers are entered into AGS's legal practice management systems for the purpose of the opening, running (including billing) and closing of AGS's client legal matter files.
-Another example is where AGS collects certain personal information about a client agency employee for the purpose of the employee providing a witness statement in relation to a matter in which AGS is acting for the agency.
+- the name, position and contact details of client instructing officers are entered into AGS's legal practice management systems for the purpose of the opening, running (including billing) and closing of AGS's client legal matter files.

 AGS contractors and suppliers